sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 ## Query for power slider settings

-There are two logs you can utilize to query the performance/power slider settings defined on an OS image: Powercfg output, and Event Tracing for Windows (ETW) logs.
+There are two logs you can utilize to query the performance power slider settings defined on an OS image: Powercfg output, and Event Tracing for Windows (ETW) logs.

 ### PowerCfg output